roman-mueller/puppet-docs/source/background/ssl/cert_anatomy.markdown

 This optional field contains other names that the certificate's owner is allowed to use.

-Various types of names exist in the X.509 spec, but in Puppet, only the `DNS:` prefix is used, and each name represents a hostname that the owner is allowed to use when acting as a puppet master server.
+Various types of names exist in the X.509 spec, but in Puppet, only the `DNS:` prefix is used, and each name represents a hostname that the owner is allowed to use when acting as a Puppet master server.

-This section should generally only be present in a puppet master certificate.
+This section should generally only be present in a Puppet master certificate.
 Its contents can be configured with the [`dns_alt_names` setting][altnames], which can be specified in the config file or on the command line --- when a node compiles its CSR, it will request any alternate names listed in that setting.
 The CA will see the requested alternate names, and will decide accordingly whether to sign the certificate.

-(Agent nodes are all configured to reach their puppet master at a specific hostname.
+(Agent nodes are all configured to reach their Puppet master at a specific hostname.
 When the master presents its certificate, they check to make sure the name they called is included in this section of the certificate.
-This helps prevent man-in-the-middle impersonations of the puppet master --- a certificate that wasn't issued to the puppet master shouldn't have the puppet master's hostname included here.)
+This helps prevent man-in-the-middle impersonations of the Puppet master --- a certificate that wasn't issued to the Puppet master shouldn't have the Puppet master's hostname included here.)

 ### CA Permissions